JanPalasek/pretty-jupyter/docs/source/index.rst

 Credits
 ==========

 * **nbconvert**: Pretty Jupyter uses nbconvert underhood.
-Its extension capabilities allowed for the creation of this project.
+Its great extendability allowed this project to be created.
 * **RMarkdown**: RMarkdown served as a great inspiration when making this package.
+* **ReadTheDocs**: This awesome project that allows you to host your documentation for free, improving the repo quality worldwide.